TakeprofitTechnology/ReleaseNotes/Auto Hedger MT5.md

 # Auto Hedger MT5

+## Version 26.08.01.14 (4 August, 2026)
+### Changes
+* When a client account's color or group changes so that the account starts matching a hedging rule, the plugin now automatically reconciles its already-open positions and creates the corresponding coverage orders on the omnibus account, as long as the matching rule has RunReconciliation enabled.
+Previously this required saving the rules or restarting the plugin.
+* Routine account events, such as a position closing, no longer trigger an unnecessary reconciliation pass - the plugin now reacts only when the color or group actually changes.

 ## Version 26.06.30.22 (30 June, 2026)
 ### Changes
 * Fixed a bug where a failed REST bind on first load could deadlock the entire MT5 trade server.